kaliop-uk/kueueingbundle-sqs/readme.md

 ## Notes

+* SQS does *not* natively support routing-keys the way that RabbitMQ does, nor the exchange/queue topology split.
+    This bundle *does* add back support for routing-keys, but it is far from ideal; you are encouraged to set up multiple queues instead of using a single queue with multiple consumers which only consumed messages based on routing keys, esp. if you transmit massive amounts of messages in parallel.

+    The way the bundle supports routing keys is:

+    - if the Producer has a routing key set, it will add it to the Message Attributes when sending a Message
+    - every Consumer always asks for all messages available in the Queue
+    - if the Consumer has a routing key set, and the the message has one in its Message Attributes, the two are matched
+    - in case of a match, standard processing goes on: the Consumer sends an ACK call to SQS to signal message reception
+    - in case of no match, the Consumer does not send the ACK request to SQS; SQS will then wait for a little while, then put the message back in the queue (the amount of time it waits can be configured per-queue)

+    If you find any discrepancy between the way routing keys are matched by RabbitMQ and by this bundle, please report it as a bug.

-* SQS does NOT support setting a per-message TTL, only a per-queue one, so all MessageProducers which do have a TTL parameter in their public methods will just ignore it when being used with the SQS driver
+* SQS does *not* support setting a per-message TTL, only a per-queue one, so all MessageProducers which do have a TTL parameter in their public methods will just ignore it when being used with the SQS driver

 * SQS does *not* guarantee that messages are delivered in the same order they are sent.